YaswanthShankar/GRIEVANCES-MANAGEMENT-SYSTEM/README.md

 # GRIEVANCES-MANAGEMENT-SYSTEM
-This project helps to solve college appliances problems in our campus.This application is developed using framework called flutter in the platform named Visual Studio.
-The language used here is Dart.
+This project helps to solve college appliances problems in our campus.This application is developed using flutter framework and Dart language.